Braasileiro/XinputKeymapper/README.md

 NOTE: Do not forget to plug in control before opening the program!

+In case you are running a game, if it is running in administrator mode, the program will also run in administrator mode.

 # Requeriments
 * Windows 7 or higher
 * Microsoft .NET Framework 4.6